donaldboulton/minimal-mistakes/_products/feature.md

 github_editme_path: donaldboulton/DWB/blob/gh-pages/_products/feature.md
 ---

-# Sponser a Feature

 You can sponsor a feature from the 'without plugins' page/library.
-I will not only give you an honourable mention on the site, but I will also let you suggest some additional functionalities of this feature.
+I will not only give you an honorable mention on the site, but I will also let you suggest some additional functionalities of this feature.